SiriusShift/SiriusShift/README.md

 ## 🚀 About Me

-I'm a **passionate fullstack developer** with a strong background in React, Node.js, and PostgreSQL.
+I'm a **passionate Fullstack Developer** with a strong background in React, Node.js, and PostgreSQL.
 With hands-on experience in developing systems and mobile applications, I strive to create scalable, high-performance, and user-centric solutions.
 ---

 ## 🧰 Skills and Expertise